How to Label Issues¶

 - Long Description: A Contributor is actively working on addressing the issue, this label should be used once someone has been assigned the issue.
 Because, we can only assign people using GitHub's interface when they are part of the organization, the assignment is done by tagging them in a comment of the issue.
 The Maintainer should set an initial deadline for a PR to be submitted.
 We suggest 7 days, but it can be adapted to the discretion of the Maintainer depending on the complexity of the task.

 - Hex code: #679F38

-- Short Description: Waiting for Contributor to update PR
+- Short Description: Waiting for Contributor to respond to maintainers' comments or update PR

-- Long Description: Maintainers have reviewed the pull request, and requested changes.
-Waiting on the Contributor to implement these changes.
+- Long Description: Maintainers responded to the Contributor's inquiry and are either waiting on the Contributor to reply back or implement proposed changes.

 - Hex code: #FFF2DF

 - Short Description: Progress dependent on another issue or conversation

 - Long Description: Progress on addressing issue or merging PR is dependent on another issue or ongoing conversation and cannot be addressed at this time.
 Ideally this other conversation should be referenced in the comments.

 - Short Description: Curriculum Advisory Committee input needed